The Social Network, Asperger's, and Your Brain

-The movie contrasts real social networks, friends, lovers, actual sexual relationships, Zuckerberg's relation with Erica, with the half a billion people who are "friends" on Facebook.
+The movie contrasts real social networks—friends, lovers, actual sexual relationships, and Zuckerberg's relation with Erica—with the half a billion people who are "friends" on Facebook.
 Disclosure: I'm one of them.

 The point is, our brains have an immense computational capacity, but it is, finally, finite.
-We have only so much brain power.
-Savants, my neurologist friends tell me, are people in whom one part of the brain is hugely developed and other parts become less.
+We have only so much brainpower.
+Savants, my neurologist friends tell me, are people in whom one part of the brain is hugely developed, and other parts become less so.
 And the Zuckerberg of the movie looks like a savant to me.

-Can this Asperger's victim, if so he be, change your brain and mine?
+Can this Asperger's victim, if so he is, change your brain and mine?
 Is Asperger's contagious?